 The WP Cerber

 Professional grade WordPress security plugin.
 Protects from brute force attacks by limiting the number of login attempts through the login form, XML-RPC / REST API requests or using auth cookies.
-Restricts logins with Black IP Access List and White IP Access List.
+Restricts access with the Black IP Access List and the White IP Access List.
 Tracks user and intruder activity.